bjcoleman/katacoda-scenarios/git_immersion/11versions.md

 The output of the `checkout` command explains the situation pretty well.
 Notice the contents of the `hello.py` file are the original contents.

-*NOTE*: You will not see the changes in the editor window.
-For technical reasons, KataKoda editor does not recognizes changes outside the editor.

 ## Return the latest version in the master branch

 `git checkout master`{{execute}}